pmcf-percona/mkd/docs/wizard/install-pmm-server/docker.md

-# Install PMM Server on our Docker image
+# Install PMM Server on a Docker image

 !!! note
     Before running PMM Server on our Docker image make sure you have Docker 1.12.6 or higher.